Salt Typhoon: 2023 to 2024: Telecommunication Hacks

 In March 2025, the United States House Committee on Homeland Security requested that the Department of Homeland Security (DHS) turn over documents on the federal government's response to the hacking.

 The second Trump administration fired all members of the Cyber Safety Review Board before it could complete its investigation of the intrusion.
 In April 2025, the Federal Bureau of Investigation (FBI) announced a US$10 million bounty for information on individuals associated with Salt Typhoon.

+In December 2024, Verizon and AT&T announced that they had contained the incident and that the threat actor no longer had access to their networks.
+On June 12, 2025, Senator Maria Cantwell, the Ranking Member of the Senate Committee on Commerce, Science and Transportation, wrote letters to the CEOs of AT&T and Verizon requesting they provide detailed information regarding the cybersecurity investigations conducted at both companies.
+Senator Cantwell asked for a list of all vulnerabilities identified that allowed the attackers in, as well as remediation plans and documentation supporting the claim that Salt Typhoon was no longer present in their networks.

+8 months later, in February 2026 Senator Cantwell sent a letter to Committee Chairman Ted Cruz requesting he convene a hearing in which the CEOs of AT&T and Verizon would be asked about the current security of their networks.
+The letter claims that both companies hired Mandiant to conduct security assessments but that Mandiant failed to provide reports generated by these assessments after the reports were requested.

-2024 to 2025: National Guard Networks
+2024 to 2025: National Guard and Congressional committees

-On June 11 2025, the DHS published a report entitled Salt Typhoon: Data Theft Likely Signals Expanded Targeting.
+On June 11, 2025, the DHS published a report entitled Salt Typhoon: Data Theft Likely Signals Expanded Targeting.
 In the report, the agency describes how the threat actor group compromised the network of an unnamed US state's Army National Guard.

 In August 2025, the FBI stated that Salt Typhoon has hacked at least 200 companies across 80 countries.

+In December 2025, intrusions were detected in several United States House of Representatives committees and later attributed to Salt Typhoon.

 Australia

-In November 2025, Australian Security Intelligence Organisation director-general Mike Burgess said hackers linked to the Chinese government and military had attempted to access Australia’s critical infrastructure, including telecommunications networks.
+In November 2025, Australian Security Intelligence Organisation director-general Mike Burgess said hackers linked to the Chinese government and military had attempted to access Australia's critical infrastructure, including telecommunications networks.
 He identified the groups Salt Typhoon and Volt Typhoon, which also infiltrated U.S. systems for espionage and potential sabotage, and warned that similar probing had occurred in Australia.